qlrd/miniscript-presentation/main.typ

 =

-*Miniscript* functions as a representation for *scripts* that makes this sort of operations possible.
-It has a structure that allows composition.
+*Miniscript* has a structure that allows composition: a representation for *scripts* that makes these type of operations possible.

 == Miniscript @sipa_miniscript